 The company has chosen to combine the positions of chairman, president and chief executive officer.
-The board believes the interests of all shareholders are best served at the present time through a leadership model with a combined chairman and chief executive officer position.
-Through more than 39 years of experience with ExxonMobil and Imperial, the current chief executive officer possesses an in-depth knowledge of the evolving energy industry supply and demand fundamentals and the array of challenges to be faced by the company.
+The board believes the interests of all shareholders are best served at the present time through a leadership model with a combined chairman and chief executive officer position and an independent lead director selected by and from the independent directors.

+Through more than 40 years of experience with ExxonMobil and Imperial, the current chief executive officer possesses an in-depth knowledge of the evolving energy industry supply and demand fundamentals and the array of challenges to be faced by the company.
 The board believes that the extensive experience and other insights put the chief executive officer in the best position to provide broad leadership for the board as it considers strategy and exercises its fiduciary responsibilities.
 Further, the board has demonstrated its commitment and ability to provide independent oversight of management.
+The position description of the chief executive officer is fully described in paragraph 14 (a) of the Board of Directors Charter attached as Appendix A.